The 20 Best Drug Induced Dyskinesia Doctors Near Me in Detroit, MI

 Offers Telehealth

-Annemarie Abrahamson is a Physiatrist in Wyandotte, Michigan.
-Dr. Abrahamson has been practicing medicine for over 25 years and is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Chronic Subdural Hematoma, Hemiplegia, Volkmann Contracture, Endoscopy, and Gastrostomy.
+Annemarie Abrahamson is a Physiatrist practicing medicine in Wyandotte, Michigan.
+She has been practicing medicine for over 25 years.
+Dr. Abrahamson is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Chronic Subdural Hematoma, Hemiplegia, Volkmann Contracture, Endoscopy, and Gastrostomy.
+Dr. Abrahamson is board certified in American Board Of Physical Medicine And Rehabilitation.
 Dr. Abrahamson is currently accepting new patients.

 Experienced in Drug Induced Dyskinesia